FenixEdu/oddjet/README.md

 Next, if you're really just imagining this use case, you'll need to build a simple domain with some persons and their contact relations.
 For our example's needs this domain is required only to contain a collection of objects representing persons, each with accessible attributes for their name, age, email and contacts (a list of known persons).
 Here "accessible" doesn't necessarily mean public, they can also be accessible via getter methods or in other ways (Check the [Data Parameter Name Matching](#data-parameter-name-matching) section for details).
 We have created a very [simple domain](src/example/quickstart/java/domain) for this, just covering the example's basic needs.

 If you don't have one already, create the main class and function in your project.
 The first step in the function should be to get or create the domain.
-Having the domain ready we can start using ODDJET to produce our PDFs.
+Having the domain ready we can start using ODDJET to produce our pdf files.
 To do so first create a Template class object linked to your template document:

 		Template template = new Template("/path/to/template/Contacts.odt");
 The template object already contains the template document so, to avoid having to read that file again, let's use this same object to create the pdf instances for all of our domain's persons.
 For each person, your code must pass all relevant data to the template, produce the pdf file and clear all the data in the template again.
 Let's go one step at a time, beginning with passing the data: